esesmuedgars/IdeaKit/README.md

 ### Firebase Cloud Messaging for iOS in SwiftUI

 Push notifications enable developers to inform users when new data becomes available for application.
-Follow the [tutorial](https://www.raywenderlich.com/20201639-firebase-cloud-messaging-for-ios-push-notifications) written by [Andy Pereira](https://twitter.com/macandyp) to learn how to use Firebase Cloud Messaging, formerly known as Google Cloud Messaging, to send and receive remote push notifications in SwiftUI iOS application.
+Follow the [tutorial](https://www.raywenderlich.com/20201639-firebase-cloud-messaging-for-ios-push-notifications) written by [Andy Pereira](https://twitter.com/macandyp) to learn how to use Firebase Cloud Messaging, formerly known as Google Cloud Messaging, to send and receive remote push notifications in the SwiftUI iOS application.

 ## Enhanced programming